browep/solidity-koans/1_basics/1_4_dynamic_byte_arrays/README.md

-# 1.3 Fixed Length Byte Arrays
+# 1.4 Dynamic Byte Arrays

 ## Todo

-update the `contracts/ByteArraysContract.sol` contract file.
-Look for the `???`.
+in `contracts/DynamicByteArrayContract.sol`

-* Fixed length byte arrays can use shift operators.
-Update `getShiftedBytes` function to shift the byte array the correct number of bytes so that return matches what is expected in the test.
+* update `concatArrays` function to concatenate the two byte arrays together
-* In `getArrayAtIndex` update the array index to access the correct value.
+* update `getArrayOfArrays` function to put both byte arrays into a 2-dimensional array of arrays.

 ## Running
 Run the `run.sh` command to make sure you see a success message.